sejalagarwall/pwn.college_sejal/Citadel.md

 I looked up panchiko's latest album 'gingko' and saw that track 8 was named 'vinegar'.
 I deciphered the text using vinegar cipher text and 'gingko' as the key.
 I got the flag then by using 'panchiko' as the key.

+## Omniscient Flag's Metadata
+As you step into the second chamber, a figure manifests before you.
+Before you stands a forgotten deity, a dead god spoken of only in whispers.
+Known by countless names: “Apostle of Epilogue and Eternity,” “Lone Messiah” and many more lost to time.

+They leave nothing but a single image, a relic carrying his final secret.
+Hidden within its layers lies the key to ascend to the next chamber.

+### Solve
+**Flag:** `citadel{th1s_ch4ll3ng3_1s_f0r_th4t_0n3_ex1ft00l_4nd_b1nw4lk_enthus14st}`